What You Can Pull

 Standardized data across six major categories, from core financials to private market filings.

 The core financials: income statements, balance sheets, cash flows, and management commentary from annual and quarterly reports.
-Standardized across domestic and foreign issuers so you can compare any entity to any entity, regardless of how they label their data.
+Standardized so you can compare any entity to any entity, regardless of how they label their data.

-Every filing above is available in two forms: the structured data (financials, tables, ownership records) and the text (MD&A, risk factors, legal disclosures).
+Every filing above is available in two forms: the structured data (financials, tables, ownership records) and the text (MD&A, risk factors, legal disclosures, etc).
 You can pull either or both.

-Every SEC filing contains labeled text sections: risk factors, MD&A, legal proceedings, business descriptions.
+Many SEC filings contain labeled text sections: risk factors, MD&A, legal proceedings, business descriptions.
 Different entities name these sections differently.
 3spread maps them all to consistent standard labels, with narrative text and embedded tables captured separately.

 Consistent Labels Across Entities